 We use our global platform to discover, learn and achieve together.
 Discover some of our recent highlights.

-‘Share a Story Around the World’, now in its second year, sees groups of students from across the Cognita world collaborate on an original story.
+‘Share a Story Around the World’ sees groups of students from across the Cognita world collaborate on an original story.
 Each class writes a section then shares it with a school in a different part of the world to continue.
 Contributions come from as far and wide as the UK, Hong Kong, Spain and Thailand.Find out more

 Cognita schools in Hong Kong, Thailand, Vietnam, Brazil, UK, Chile, Spain and Singapore took part in a global event and donated some 2,500 solar lights to children living in energy poverty.